chenyeju295/volc_engine_rtc_web/README.md

 ### Initialize the Plugin

-Initialize the plugin with your credentials and register callbacks for events:
+You can initialize the plugin using individual configuration parameters:

 ```dart
 await RtcAigcPlugin.initialize(